Have you been waking up in the middle of the night soaked in sweat during your pregnancy?

+5. Evaluate Your Emotions

+There’s a reason intense emotions such as anger are described as making you “hot-headed.”
+They can actually raise your body temperature.
+Try to reduce stress and anxiety in your life, as this can help relieve night sweats and improve your overall health.

-We suggest you create a bedtime routine designed to calm you down.
-Every night, try to put down the phone or other electronic devices at least thirty minutes before bed.
+We found that having a solid bedtime routine helped calm us down.
+It especially helped if we put down the phone or other electronic devices at least thirty minutes before bed.